 For many future green card holders, the process begins with a fiancé(e) or K-1 visa, which gives the future spouse of the United States citizen permission to travel to the US for the marriage.

-The current United States citizen will first have to file USCIS’s form I-129F which allows the foreign fiancé(e) to obtain the visa at the United States consulate in their home country.
+The current United States citizen will first need to file USCIS’s form I-129F, which allows the foreign fiancé(e) to obtain the visa at the United States consulate in their home country.
 A K-1 visa permits future spouses of United States citizens to come to the United States and stay for up to 90 days for the purpose of marriage.

 Once you are married, you can then remain in the United States and become a permanent resident.
 However, if you do not get married during those 90 days, you will likely be required to leave the United States.
 It is also important to note that applicants must be outside of the United States and wait to receive their K-1 visa before traveling into the US.

 If you are already in the United States

 If you plan to marry a United States citizen and are already in the country legally, an immigration attorney can inform you of about your options and advise you on whether you can stay in the United States or should return to your home country and obtain a K-1 visa there.

 If you have overstayed your visa and are in the United States hoping to marry your fiancé(e), your path to becoming a permanent resident will be more complicated.
 In that case you should speak to an immigration attorney in order to understand all of your legal rights, and you should do so before making any travel plans at all.
 If you leave the United States, depending on how long you have overstayed your visa, you could be barred from re-entry for 3 or even 10 years, according to the Immigration and Nationality Act Section 212.
 However, the good news is that if you have overstayed your visa but originally entered the United States lawfully, you could potentially adjust your status and become a permanent citizen.
 If you entered the United States illegally, your road to permanent residence could be much more complicated.